tolkit/telomeric-identifier/README.md

 ### Explore

 `tidk explore` will identify all sequences of length k, which repeat at least twice throughout a genome.
 Repeats of high number toward the beginning or end of sequences are likely candidates for telomeric repeats.
-The longest run of G's seems to be at the end of the canonical telomeric repeat unit.
+The reported repeats are the lexicographically most minimal of all possible string rotations of the telomeric repeat, in both forward and reverse complement forms.

+It outputs either a csv or bedgraph of potential telomeric repeats and their locations, in addition to a text file of the potential telomeric repeat sequences, and how often they are found in the genome.

 For example:
 `tidk explore --fasta fastas/iyBomHort1_1.20210303.curated_primary.fa --minimum 5 --maximum 12 -o test_dist -t 500` searches the genome for repeats from length 5 to length 12 sequentially (definite potential to be made concurrent) on the freshly minted <a href="https://www.ebi.ac.uk/ena/browser/view/PRJEB43539"><i>Bombus hortorum</i> genome</a>.